z-ti/fly-ui/docs/README.md

 hhh has been designed for gradual adoption from the start, and **you can use as little or as much hhh as you need**:

-* Use [Online Playgrounds](https://hhhjs.org/docs/getting-started.html#online-playgrounds) to get a taste of hhh.
 * [Add hhh to a Website](https://hhhjs.org/docs/add-hhh-to-a-website.html) as a `<script>` tag in one minute.
 * [Create a New hhh App](https://hhhjs.org/docs/create-a-new-hhh-app.html) if you're looking for a powerful JavaScript toolchain.